MattGhub/MattGhub679A.github.io/README.md

 the .md signifies that it's in markdown text
 It's not code, but let's you easily format your text.
 # one hashtag makes main header style 1
+This is what you saw with Luis' and Brandon's files.
+THEY WERE IN MARKDOWN MODE